andrewchambers/bupstash/doc/man/bupstash-new-key.1.md

 ## SYNOPSIS

-Generate a new bupstash primary key.
+Generate a new bupstash key.

 `bupstash new-key -o KEY`

 ## DESCRIPTION

-`bupstash new-key` creates a new bupstash primary key capable of both reading and writing repository entries.
+`bupstash new-key` creates a new bupstash key capable of both reading and writing repository entries.

 The generated key will be marked readable only for the creating user.